msa-em/cell-browser/00_index.md

 This article focuses on novel visualization strategies, advancing virtual microscopy to the scientific literature.
 Interactive microscopy maps were embedded in the article, improving the transparency, accessibility, and archival of bioimaging data.
 These features made it useful to evaluate the replicability of representative images.
-Virtual microscopy was applied in replication experiments and the original claims were not reliably observed, but this conclusion is open to scrutiny.
+Virtual microscopy was applied to replicate experiments and the original claims were not reliably observed, but this conclusion is open to scrutiny.
 To work within the constraints of conventional journals, an objective method of representative image selection was also explored and delimited.

 +++